DataFire/Integrations/integrations/generated/google_appengine/README.md

 * Network `object`: Extra network settings.
 Only applicable in the App Engine flexible environment.
   * forwardedPorts `array`: List of ports, or port pairs, to forward from the virtual machine to the application container.
 Only applicable in the App Engine flexible environment.
     * items `string`
-  * instanceTag `string`: Tag to apply to the VM instance during creation. for Only applicable in the App Engine flexible environment.
+  * instanceTag `string`: Tag to apply to the instance during creation.
+Only applicable in the App Engine flexible environment.
   * name `string`: Google Compute Engine network where the virtual machines are created.
 Specify the short name, not the resource path.Defaults to default.
   * subnetworkName `string`: Google Cloud Platform sub-network where the virtual machines are created.
 Specify the short name, not the resource path.If a subnetwork name is specified, a network name will also be required unless it is for the default network.